Social welfare in Luxembourg: Welfare programs

 The social welfare system comprises many benefits, namely maternity, illness, work-related accidents, pension, disability, basic minimum income, child and family benefits, survivors' insurance, early retirement, and long-term care insurance.
 The broad entitlement programs of Luxembourg's citizens are managed by the state.
 The pension scheme has multiple types of users: children (orphans), the disabled, surviving partners, and insured elderly.
 Since 2009, the National Insurance Fund has taken over activities of four pension funds from the general social welfare system scheme: the Old-age and Invalidity Retirement Fund, Retirement Fund for Skilled Workers, Retirement for Private Employees, and the Agricultural Retirement Fund.
 The childcare benefits give monthly payments to families depending on the number of children they have, and birth allowances allow three payments to women who have met the compulsory medical visits.

+In addition to these statutory programs, employees in Luxembourg benefit from a wide range of legally guaranteed rights, including a minimum wage—the highest in Europe—paid annual leave (at least 26 working days), and generous parental leave schemes.
+Overtime is compensated either in time or financially, with a 40% tax-free supplement.
+Sick leave is protected by law, and employees are entitled to remuneration until the end of the month in which the 77th day of illness falls.
+Maternity leave covers 20 weeks, and paternity leave allows 10 days, with both covered by the CNS.
+Non-mandatory benefits offered by employers may include a 13th-month salary, meal vouchers, private health insurance, or remote working policies, enhancing overall employee well-being.